 “Our Honor knows that in this very court crimes of violence have increased growing out of the war.
 Not necessarily by those who fought but by those that learned that blood was cheap, and human life was cheap and if the State could take it lightly why not the boy?”– Clarence Darrow

 He spoke of those who do not think deeply being happy and satisfied at the hanging of these two boys, but those who do think and those who question will continue to do so and they will not be comforted at the taking of their lives.
 They, he claimed, believe lives are worth saving and mercy is required.
 “I am pleading for the future, I am pleading for a time when hatred and cruelty will not control the hearts of men….”

 What Became of Nathan Leopold and Richard Loeb?

 Leopold and Loeb were sent to the Illinois State Penitentiary and on 11 September 1924, they joined Joliet Prison as celebrities.
 They initially caused themselves more trouble by speaking to reporters and being derogatory towards fellow inmates suggesting they were better than others.

-In 1985 Leopold was transferred to a different prison were he transformed, becoming a model prisoner and taught classed and tried to integrate with other prisoners.
-In 1931 they were reunited and together they established a school for other inmates, seemingly realising that playing by the rules would be an easier option.
+In 1985 Leopold was transferred to a different prison where he transformed, becoming a model prisoner and taught classed and tried to integrate with other prisoners.
+In 1931 they were reunited and together they established a school for other inmates, seemingly realizing that playing by the rules would be an easier option.
 In 1936, Richard Loeb was murdered by another prisoner.